RishabhRD/rs-stl/README.md

 ```

 Every range has a `start` position, that is position of first element in range,
 and an `end` position, that is position just after last element in range.
-Many
-times end position is not known upfront, instead end is identified by `rng.is_end(i)`
+Usually end position is not known upfront and thus a range is identified with
-expression.
+`[start, is_end(i))`.
+If end position is known upfront, range can be identified
+with `[start, end)`.

 By default, rs-stl assumes that end position is not known upfront.
 If end position
 is known upfront, that is an enhanced capability of `BoundedRange`.